 We are concerned here with a much larger world of general flows, mechanical or not, all defined by a time-independent vector field (2.7).
 At each point of the state space a vector indicates the local direction in which the orbit evolves.
-The length of the vector |v(x)| is the speed at the point x, and the direction and length of v(x) changes from point to point.
+The length of the vector |v(x)| is the speed at the point x, and the direction and length of v(x) changes from point to point (a warning: we have slipped in here a highly nontrivial notion of a "norm" or distance in the state space).
 When the state space is a complicated manifold embedded in \mathbb{R}^d , one can no longer think of the vector field as being embedded in the state space.
 Instead, we have to imagine that each point x of state space has a different tangent plane TM_x attached to it.
-The vector field lives in the union of all these tangent planes, a space called the tangent bundle remark 13.2
+The vector field lives in the union of all these tangent planes, a space called the tangent bundle